TogAr2/MinestomPvP/README.md

 It tries to mimic vanilla (modern **and** pre-1.9) PvP as good as possible, while also focusing on customizability and usability.

 But, MinestomPvP does not only provide PvP, it also provides everything around it (e.g., status effects and food).
-You can easily choose which features you want to use.
+You can easily pick which features you want to use.

 The maven repository is available on [jitpack](https://jitpack.io/#TogAr2/MinestomPvP).